-According to a new study, Gastric banding as effective as metformin in slowing prediabetes, type two diabetes.
+Gastric banding as effective as metformin in stabilizing diabetes

 People with prediabetes or new-onset type 2 diabetes who had gastric banding had similar stabilization of their disease to those who took metformin alone, according to a study supported by the National Institutes of Health.
 The study has been published in Diabetes Care , coinciding with a presentation during the European Association for the Study of Diabetes Annual Meeting in Berlin.

 The Beta Cell Restoration through Fat Mitigation study, or BetaFat, enrolled 88 participants with mild to moderate obesity and either prediabetes or new-onset type 2 diabetes.
 Half of the participants were randomly assigned to receive a gastric banding procedure, involving placement of a band around the upper part of the stomach to slow digestion.
 The other participants received the drug metformin, the most common first-line medication for people with prediabetes and early type 2 diabetes.
 The BetaFat study was conducted at the University of Southern California, Los Angeles, in collaboration with Kaiser Permanente Southern California (NCT01763346).